-Traditional hearing aid devices enhance the functions of the inner ear, but are not suitable for those who have developed a mechanical problem with the middle ear, through something such as bone disease or congenital malformations of auditory canal.
-These patients usually require an implant which must be screwed into the skull, but there is a risk of infection or losing the screw.
+Traditional hearing aid devices enhance the functions of the inner ear but are not suitable for those who have developed a mechanical problem with the middle ear, through something such as bone disease or congenital malformations of the auditory canal.
+These patients usually require an implant that must be screwed into the skull, but there is a risk of infection or losing the screw.

-However, a team of experts from Chalmers University of Technology and Sahlgrenska University Hospital in Gothenburg have developed a new six-centimetre device which does not need a screw, instead attaching to the skull bone just beneath the skin; it then uses bone conduction to transmit sound to the inner ear, avoiding the compromised middle ear.
+However, a team of experts from Chalmers University of Technology and Sahlgrenska University Hospital in Gothenburg has developed a new six-centimeter device which does not need a screw, instead of attaching to the skull bone just beneath the skin; it then uses bone conduction to transmit sound to the inner ear, avoiding the compromised middle ear.

 The first functional device has been implanted in a patient, and when turned on it is expected to give the individual a volume increase of at least five decibels and better sound recognition at high frequencies.

-This news follows the announcement that experts from Harvard Medical School have managed to isolate a drug which initiates growth of the hair cells which are vital to sound processing in the inner ear.
+This news follows the announcement that experts from Harvard Medical School have managed to isolate a drug that initiates the growth of the hair cells which are vital to sound processing in the inner ear.